 Avoid unexpected machine movement.
-Start engine only while sitting in operator's seat.
-Ensure all controls and working tools are in proper position for a parked machine.
+Before starting engine, sit in operator's seat.
+Ensure park lock lever is in "lock" position.

-Never attempt to start engine from the ground.
+Never attempt to start engine from the ground or tracks.
 Do not attempt to start engine by shorting across the starter solenoid terminals.